About

 Tuition for both programs increases by $250 after Nov.
 30

 Pine Island Camp offers partial and full scholarships to families who are not able to pay the full tuition.
-Scholarship funds are limited, so if you are interested in this option we encourage you to contact Sumner Ford as soon as possible.
+Scholarship funds are limited, so if you are interested in this option we encourage you to contact us as soon as possible.

 FAQs